How to Become a School Counselor in Minnesota

 Becoming a School Counselor in Minnesota

-In July 2024, the Minnesota legislature implemented SF 4669, a bill that mandates there be “one school counselor for every 250 children in prekindergarten or preschool programs and students in kindergarten through grade 12.”
-The bill also spells out expectations for school counselors in Minnesota, including:
+In July 2024, the Minnesota legislature implemented SF 4669, a bill that mandates one school counselor for every 250 children in prekindergarten through 12th grade.
+The bill also outlines specific expectations for what school counselors do, including:

-• Direct assistance in the classroom focusing not only on academic work, but also “social and emotional, and postsecondary and career development” – including connecting at-risk students to the right resources in the event of mental health emergencies
+• Providing direct classroom support focused on academic, social and emotional, and postsecondary and career development — including connecting at-risk students to mental health resources

-• Offering both individual and group counseling to students on a temporary basis
+• Offering individual and group counseling on a short-term basis

-In addition to fulfilling these expectations, school counselors in the Land of 1,000 Lakes can also find information and support via the Minnesota School Counselors Association.
-The Minnesota School Counselors Association, or MSCA, is a robust professional network offering both resources and community to individuals working in this field.
+Beyond fulfilling those expectations, school counselors in Minnesota can find professional support through the Minnesota School Counselors Association (MSCA), a professional network offering resources and community to people working in this field.

-Where are you on your quest to become a Minnesota School Counselor?
+Where are you on your path to becoming a Minnesota school counselor?

 I’m a High School Graduate…